farnazpeace/pilot-sc4-cycle1/README.md

 The steps to start the pilot are

 1. Start Zookeeper
-2. Set up Kafka (broker)
+2. Set up Kafka and create a topic
-3. Create a Kafka topic
-4. Start the FCD Kafka producer
+3. Start the FCD Kafka producer
-5. Set up Flink
+4. Set up Flink
-6. Start Rserve with the MapMatching algorithm
+5. Start Rserve with the MapMatching algorithm
-7. Set up Elasticsearch with the FCD schema
+6. Set up Elasticsearch with the FCD schema
-8. Submit the [FCD job](https://github.com/big-data-europe/pilot-sc4-flink-kafka-consumer) to Flink
+7. Submit the [FCD job](https://github.com/big-data-europe/pilot-sc4-flink-kafka-consumer) to Flink
-9. Start Kibana
+8. Start Kibana

+### 1) Start Zookeeper
+The pilot uses a customized Zookeeper image in order to use its own configuration file.
+The image uses the bde2020/zookeeper image as a base.
+Use the Docker file in images/zookeeper to build the Zookeeper image used by the pilot.

+### 2) Set up Kafka

+### 3) Start the FCD Kafka Producer

 ## Configuration of the Dashboards Integrator UI
 The Integrator UI shows all the existing component dashboards in a unified interface.
 For each dashboard a menu item is